-5.4 Payment of our invoices is due within 30 days from the invoice date.
+5.4 Payment of our invoices is due within 10 days from the invoice date.
 The Customer is in default, if this period lapses without payment.
-For payment within eight (8) days from the date of invoice a discount of 3 % of the invoiced amount is granted.

 5.5 If the Customer is in default with any payments due, we are entitled to interest at 8 percentage points p.a. above the base-lending rate of the Deutsche Bundesbank, unless a higher or lower damage is proven.